If you are currently experiencing a dental emergency, please contact us as soon as possible.

 Emergency Dentistry in Clinton, NC

-Dr. Jeffrey Hays has helped many of his patients restore their dental health after experiencing a dental emergency.
+Dr. Oquejiofor has helped many of his patients restore their dental health after experiencing a dental emergency.
 While each dental emergency is unique, it’s important to know what to do if you experience any of the following common dental emergencies before seeing a dentist.
 Learn more about how to handle common dental emergencies below.

 If you experience a knocked-out tooth, please try to locate the tooth as soon as possible.
 Pick up the dislodged tooth by its crown, avoiding touching the tooth roots.
 Then, place the tooth in a glass of milk or water to keep it moist while you are in transit to the dentist’s office.
 Once at the dentist, we will do our best to reattach the tooth.
 The sooner you see a dentist, the more likely it is that we will be able to reattach the tooth.